Keegs4213/Workout-Wise/capstone planning.md

 A comprehensive database of exercises with descriptions and instructions (preferably with pictures or videos).
 Allow users to search for specific exercises based on type, muscle group, equipment, etc. 6.
 Nutrition tracking: - water, weight tracking?

-Allow users to log their daily food and beverage intake.
-Calculate and track macro and micro-nutrient intake (like proteins, carbs, fats, vitamins, etc.).
-Provide a database of foods with nutritional info.
-7. Meal Plan and Recommendations:

-Suggest daily/weekly meal plans based on user's nutritional needs and fitness goals.
-Provide healthy recipes and cooking tips.
-Recommendations for what to eat before/after workouts.
-8. Community:

 Allow users to share their progress, workouts, and meals with friends or the public.
 Provide a platform for users to ask questions, share tips, and get advice.
 9. Notifications/Reminders: - some sort of encouragement , ticking off goals / workouts